Jeffrey1202/comp9101/README.md

     return score
 This part of code used to calculate the euclidean distance of users.
 The code structure of item is really similar.
 Use the formula of euclidean distance to get the score and the score will be record in dictionary like dict[user1][user2].

-# weighted euclidean distance base on user/item
+# Weighted euclidean distance base on user/item
 def weighted_euclidean_sim(user_dict1, user_dict2):
     set_all = set(user_dict1) | set(user_dict2)
     set_and = set(user_dict1) & set(user_dict2)